-Although only the first year of the relationship, TA21 has successfully hit key milestones, particularly in terms of raising the full funding required for the next three years.
 TA21 continues to successfully deliver its core program, with educational attainment targets being met, and has been successful in scaling its impact through partnerships with other third-level institutions.
-(2017 advance: €150,000)
+(2018 advance €100,000, 2017: €150,000)

 c.
 Factors relevant to achieve objectives